kezdetphia/football-fullstack/README.md

 Football-Fullstack

+Try the game by opening this link: https://football-fullstack-95cbf9859a77.herokuapp.com/

 Welcome to the Footbal-Fullstack game!
 In this game, you have the opportunity to create your own dream team of players and customize their attributes to build a strong and formidable squad.
 Select players from a vast pool of available options and personalize their characteristics to suit your strategy and playing style.